 The Spanish Lime tastes like a Lychee that married a lemon but without the high citrus notes.
 It’s tangy and sweet, with a hint of tamarind and it feels refreshing in your mouth.
 Perhaps that is why it’s a popular summer beach snack.

-The skin is like a shell, it cracks open pretty easily, you can cut it with a knife like the civilized person you are or you can just have an adventure and open it by biting down on it (don’t tell your dentist).
+The skin is a beautiful green that's hard like a shell but not so hard like an egg.
+When you squeeze it, it cracks open pretty easily.
+You can cut it with a knife like the civilized person you are, or you can have an adventure and open it by biting down on it which is what we do since this is a beach favorite (don’t tell your dentist).

-Once the shell cracks, remove it and you’ll see the peach-colored translucent orange flesh.
+Once the soft shell cracks, remove it and you’ll see the peach-colored translucent orange flesh.
 Put it in your mouth and chew the flesh off the seed.
 The flesh is pretty stuck to the seed so you are going to have to work for it.
-When you are done, get rid of the seed and repeat.
+When you are done, get rid of the seed and repeat until you've gone through all of them.
+When you are done and you just realized that you went through the whole box without sharing it with your loved ones, you can order another box in guilt and repeat the process all over again.
+Only while they last.